robdrimmie/imtg/docs/math.md

 # Math

+notes:
+- Modifiers.spec.js has tests that create arrays of setpoints that are a helpful reference

 This is not a great doc or anything but I keep coming across the same two basic math problems and forgetting how to do them.

 graphing calculator tool that seems good: https://www.desmos.com/calculator